Polynomial-Time Algorithms for Black-Box Distributive Expanded Groups: Main results

-\end{theorem} \begin{proof} Suppose $C$ is a probabilistic polynomial-time black-box $\Omega$-expanded group algorithm such that the following holds.
+\end{thm} \begin{proof} Suppose $C$ is a probabilistic polynomial-time black-box $\Omega$-expanded group algorithm such that the following holds.
 Let $\bb H=(H,\rho)$, $n$, $s$, $O$, $t$, and $Q$ be as in the statement of the theorem.
-Then $C^O$ on input $(1^n,s,t)$ proceeds as follows: \begin{arenum} \item Run $B_\Omega^O$ on input $(1^n,s)$; let $g$ be the output.
+Then $C^O$ on input $(1^n,s,t)$ proceeds as follows: \begin{enumerate} \item Run $B_\Omega^O$ on input $(1^n,s)$; let $g$ be the output.
 (By Theorem~\ref{t:compgensysofaddgr} for $B_\Omega$, we have $g\in H^m$ for some unique $m\in\N$.)